thesandboxgame/sandbox-smart-contracts/packages/marketplace/docs/exchange/Exchange.md

 UGC collection is a collection where the tokens are created by any user, and not necessarily by the owner of the collection.
 The `creator` of a NFT represents not the ownership of the token but the creation of the NFT which is essential to distribute the royalties to the real creator.
 In a nutshell, UGC collections need a royalty per token, not per collection.
-The protocol supports the interface `IRoyaltyUGC` to get the creator of a NFT during an exchange in order to apply different fee value.
+The protocol supports the interface [IRoyaltyUGC](../../contracts/transfer-manager/interfaces/IRoyaltyUGC.sol) to get the creator of a NFT during an exchange in order to apply different fee value.

 ### Fees

 The protocol permits to define a fee (%) applied to each exchange.
 That fee usually covers the costs of running the marketplace.
 The value of the protocol fee is determined according to nature of the exchange: primary or secondary market.
-The notion of primary market means that the seller of the NFT is also its `creator`.
+The notion of primary market means that the seller of the NFT is also its creator.
 Note that the fees are applied only when a side of an exchange is an ERC20 and another side is a NFT (ERC721 or ERC1155).
-The fee is taken from the ERC20 side.
+The fee is always taken from the ERC20 side.
 The fees are sent to an address (called the `Fee Receiver`) defined when deploying the contract.

 For instance, the primary market fee is set at 2% whereas the secondary market fee is set 5%.